PoisotLab/ms_metaweb_transfer/manuscript.md

 @fig:degree have a straightforward interpretation: degree-based processes are the most important in structuring the mammalian food web.

+Ceres: I am wondering about the consequences of inferring the Canadian metaweb (whose structure/realisation is possibly a result of a lower anthropogenic impact), based on the traits/phylogenetic structure of a (EU) metaweb whose structure is possibly the result of several centuries (millennia?) of anthropogenic presence.
+I believe this is something we could discuss and highlight, bringing in papers that have , e.g., analysed impacts of Homo sp. migrations on megafauna and more modern concequences of anthropogenic disturbance/presence on network strucure.
+Basically, I'm thinking that the "human signal" on the EU is going to potentially affect (or be implicit) on the traits/phylogeny structure that is used to infer the Canadian metaweb.
+Will the validation with GLOBI/Newfoundland data account for this?
+Can future work account for this?

 # Conclusions

 A cautionary tale regarding validation.
 Interaction can